 Is Telemedicine Covered by Insurance?

 Due to the COVID-10 pandemic, Congress and health insurance companies alike have acknowledged the importance of telemedicine and have approved its use.
 Patients need access to medical care during these challenging times.
 Specific coverage will vary amongst insurance companies and your location.
 Telemedicine has been approved by Medicare.
 Physicians at the Centeno-Schutz Clinic are now licensed in all 50 states and are available for new patient consultations and followups.

 Where Do I Start?

-At the Centeno-Schultz Clinic, we want to help.
-You do not have to suffer from ongoing pain and limitations.
-Rather than have your pain and injury progress please consider a telemedicine consultation.
+We, meaning my team and I, are here to help.
+You do not have to suffer from ongoing pain and limitations anymore – no matter where you are in the world.
+Rather than have your pain and injury progress, please consider a telemedicine consultation.
 The process is simple.